pantheon-systems/documentation/source/content/site-dashboard.md

   - **Wipe:** Reset the database and files, and start fresh with your codebase.

-- **Errors:** Check this page to see if there are any critical PHP errors on your site.
-You can find more error logs by connecting via SFTP.
+- **Errors:** This page provides links on how to access error logs on Pantheon.
+You can find all your error logs by connecting via SFTP.

 - **Domains/HTTPS:** Add custom domains to your site, enable SSL and manage certificates.
 (This feature is only available on paid plans.)